bbauska/W3Cx-5of5/README.md

   the div &lt;/div&gt;
 </pre>

-This method is very easy to use, but it is not the recommended way to handle events.
+<p>This method is very easy to use, but it is not the recommended way to
+handle events.
 Indeed, although it currently works, it is <b>deprecated</b> (will probably be abandoned in the future).
-Mixing &apos;visual layer&apos; (HTML) and &apos;logic layer&apos; (JavaScript) in one place is really bad practice and causes a host of problems during development.
+Mixing &apos;visual layer&apos; (HTML) and &apos;logic layer&apos; (JavaScript) in one place is really bad practice and causes a host of problems during development.</p>

 <h4><b>Method #2: attach an event handler to an HTML element in JavaScript</b></h4>